-You can use the Lyngdorf Remote App (Android and IOS) for playing audio files from a USB drive or NAS (Network Attached Storage).
-A Roon server setup and Spotify apps will be able to connect directly, whereas all media player applications based on the universal DLNA communication will be able to connect to the processor and activate playback.
-AirPlay and Google Cast functionality will allow you to stream audio from your portable Apple or Android devices to the amplifier.
+You can use the Lyngdorf Remote App (Android and iOS) for playing audio files from a USB drive or NAS (Network Attached Storage).
+A Roon server setup, Spotify Connect, and TIDAL Connect allow to stream directly, whereas all media player applications based on the universal DLNA communication will be able to connect to the processor and activate playback.
+AirPlay2 and Google Cast functionality will allow you to stream audio from your portable Apple or Android devices to the amplifier.

 #05 What are the options for Tidal streaming?

-1) Google Chromecast, which allows selecting the TDAI-1120 as the playing device in the Tidal app, and stream directly from the router to the amplifier.
-2) Airplay 2, which allows streaming in ALAC (Apple Lossless) over an Apple device.
-3) UPNP using, for example, the “mconnect” app, and 4) Roon, which supports Tidal integration in the Roon software.
+1) TIDAL Connect, selecting the TDAI-1120 as the playing device and stream directly from the router to the amplifier, 2) Google Chromecast, selecting the TDAI-1120 as the playing device and stream directly from the router to the amplifier.
+3) AirPlay2, streaming in ALAC (Apple Lossless) over an Apple device.
+4) UPNP using, for example, the “mconnect” app, and 5) Roon, which supports TIDAL integration in the Roon software.

 #06 Can the TDAI-1120 play MQA coded files?